fossasia/eventyay-tickets/doc/features.rst

   moved by the new release.
 - **Transparent updates:** pretalx provides a public changelog and an Atom feed, so that your participants can be notified as soon as a new schedule version has been released.
+- **Integrate recordings:** Unless the speakers have set the do-not-record flag, you may sync and integrate the recording in the talk's page for the participants' convenience.

 Speaker management
 ~~~~~~~~~~~~~~~~~~